 Originally released in 2011 as Phantom Breaker, and receiving an update in 2013 as Phantom Breaker: Extra, the 2D fighter has now seen further updates in Omnia.
 Using Extra as its base, additions include two new characters and new story as well as a remixed soundtrack, a new fighting style and balance adjustments.

 Discarding complicated combo inputs, Omnia sets the game up perfectly for a novice to the genre and allows you to fight however you please.
-If you like to button-mash – square, triangle and circle each have 3-4 combos you can tap and string together.
+If you like to button-mash – square, triangle, and circle each has 3-4 combos you can tap and string together.
 If you like to hit-and-run or spam energy attacks from afar, that’s also possible with strong and special moves that at the very most require three buttons to be pressed in unison.

-That was until I realized that the game has an auto blocking system.
+That was until I realized that the game has an auto-blocking system.
 Funnily enough, I was hours in before I even noticed it as I’m so used to blocking with the opposite directional button (and was doing it manually).
 Sadly, like a permanent cheat code that you can’t turn off, it unbalances the battle system and at worst makes all other strategies and mechanics pointless.

 By itself, the auto block is not too bad, but when combined with a dodge (which is done by heading towards the enemy exactly as they attack), it’s like a dagger to any tension the game could create.
 In theory, this double-pronged inclusion makes sense, as timing a split-second dodge is difficult when holding down block to then dodge (i.e. flicking the directional button left to right or visa versa), but it in actuality having the auto block not only makes dodging very easy, it also allows you to sit on your hands while you wait for the enemy to finish their attack and it removes you from the intensity of the action when you are backed into a corner.

 You could argue that you don’t need to use it, but ignoring it when you know the option is there is like walking to the shops when you have the option to teleport there instead – no one in their right mind takes the harder option.
-As such, I really think it should have been a setting you could turn it off, rather than enforced accessibility.
+As such, I really think it should have been a setting you could turn off, rather than enforced accessibility.

 Other than that, everything else works like a charm with the mayhem starting as soon as the ball drops.